MdNabuatAlJahid/Ice-Cream-Shop/README.md

 ## To add a new ice-cream

-To add a new ice-cream please click on the `Add Ice-Cream`.
+To add a new ice-cream please click the `Add Ice-Cream` on top right corner.
 If the name already exists you will not able to add the Ice-cream, otherwise it will be added in product list and dispalied in UI.